harshalpatil2012/DevUtils/Redis/Redis.md

         }
     }
 }
 With these changes, you can control whether Redis is enabled, and if enabled, whether it runs in embedded mode for local development.
-Make sure to adjust the Redis configuration according to your requirements.
+Make sure to adjust the Redis configuration according to requirements.